saucelabs/sauce-docs/docs/api-testing/composer/logical-components.md

 ### Special Characters

-The `"Total-items"` element is a bit tricky, because the minus sign ( - ) would be misunderstood by the Mastiff language and treated as a subtraction operation.
-For this reason, the 'Dot Notation' requires the square brackets, as in:
+The `"Total-items"` element is a bit tricky, because the minus sign ( - ) would be misunderstood and treated as a subtraction operation.
+For this reason, the dot notation would require square brackets:

 ```js
 data['Total-Items']